 It turns out that it’s not that bad after all!
-Polish can certainly be as hard or easy as any other language, but its difficulties tend to be more loudly advertised (especially by proud natives) than what is actually pretty straightforward about it.
+The Polish language can certainly be as hard or easy as any other language, but its difficulties tend to be more loudly advertised (especially by proud natives) than what is actually pretty straightforward about it.

 Given the clear need for a little balance in the universe, I asked David Snopek, from LinguaTrek an American who grew up only speaking English, but now has pretty impressive sounding Polish, to chime in and offer some encouragement to those learning this language!

 This blog post is based on this popular video that he made in Polish (click “CC” on Youtube to read subtitles in English):

 All over the internet people are saying that Polish is the HARDEST language to learn or one of the hardest which is just simply not true.
 You can start learning it for free or very cheap (see recommendations later).